- Fix: Canceling a backup that is in progress will stop all future scheduled backups

 Once you’ve successfully created your first Snapshot backup and it’s been successfully uploaded to our cloud, you may restore it at any time, from either the Snapshot archive on your site, or from the My Websites tab in the hub.

 Destinations are external locations where you can store your Snapshots so they’re secure and accessible even if your server crashes.

 A destination is a remote system like Amazon S3, Dropbox, SFTP or GreenQloud.
 Simply select the destination type, then fill in the details.
 When you add or edit a Snapshot you will be able to assign it a destination.

-When the snapshot backup runs, the archive file will be sent to your selected destination instead of stored locally.
+When the snapshot backup runs, the archive file will also be sent to your selected destination.

 To set up a destination, simply click the Add New button next to your preferred service, and follow the directions.
 Go ahead and set up a destination now for the next steps.

 Note for Google Drive destinations: when setting up your destination at Google Drive, you may want to double-check under APIs & Auth > Consent Screen that Email Address & Product Name are filled in, otherwise you may get an error.